What is a Bearing

 Nonmetallic Plain Bearing

 Also, plain bearings are separated into two types: bearings that need lubrication and self-lubricating bearings.
 Lubrication is essential between the fixed and rotating members to minimize friction and keep the system running smoothly.
 Standard plain bearings must be lubricated by a man when installed and later during service when needed.
 While in self-lubricated bearings, the lubricants are supplied by the bearing itself, and external lubrication is unnecessary.
-The self-lubricated bearings advancements made this plain bearing the most effective and is used in specific applications unsuitable for other types of bearings.
+The self-lubricated bearings advancements made this plain bearing the most effective and are used in specific applications unsuitable for other types of bearings.

 Rolling Element Bearings consist of one or two cylindrical rows of steel balls or rollers placed between the inner and outer rings.
 Grooves are positioned in the inner and outer races of the rolling element to keep the system guided.
 A separator is installed to allow lubrication and keep the rolling elements equally spaced.
-The earliest form of roller bearing discovered goes back to the year 40 A.D in the remains of the Roman Noemi ships in Italy.
+The earliest form of roller bearing discovered goes back to the year 40 A.D. in the remains of the Roman Noemi ships in Italy.
 The first drawing of a roller bearing is credited to Leonardo da Vinci in 1500 A.D.
 Roller bearings handle moderate to heavy loads and can handle high-impact and shock loads.
 Because of the increased rolling contact surface area, roller bearings face less elastic deformation than other bearings.
 Roller bearings are divided into four major categories: cylindrical—needle, spherical, and tapered.

 The cylindrical bearing has the highest radial load and speed capacity out of the four types of roller bearings.
 It allows axial movement of the inner and outer rings to accommodate thermal and axial expansion.
 A cylindrical bearing with shoulders can also accommodate thrust loadings.
 The limited speed is the main disadvantage of a cylindrical bearing.